 Merchants.
-Dr. A. Jones-Dear Sir, we have examined the sample of cotton left with us, cleaned by your Patent Cotton Gin, and also the cotton in its uncleansed state, and pronounce the same greatly superior to the average samples which have come under our observation this or preceding seasons.
+Dr. A. Jones-Dear Sir, we have examined the sample of cotton left with us, cleansed by your Patent Cotton Gin, and also the cotton in its un-

 Very respectfully, your ob't servants, FORSTALL, HIGH & Co.
-New Orleans, March 1, 1837, From Col. Harris Smith Evans, a planter of Wil-
+New Orleans, March 1, 1837,